-The Land Use Committee hosted a presentation from an interested resident, followed by a community discussion of a potential Marshall Avenue zoning study.
-There is some interest among residents and city staff to initiate a zoning study for Marshall Avenue from Snelling to the river.
+The Land Use Committee hosted a presentation from an interested resident on a potential Marshall Avenue zoning study to take place along Marshall Avenue from Snelling to the river.
 The current zoning in that area is inconsistent, and the uses are widely varied.
 Closer to Snelling, there are potential development opportunities that could bring higher density to the area, but in other stretches there are older historic homes that some feel should be protected.

 Rental Rehabilitation Loan Program